skillrepos/diy-gen-ai/labs.md

 ![code to use model](./images/dga45.png?raw=true "code to use model")

-4. Switch back to your codespace.
+4. Switch back to your codespace and the *diy-gen-ai* directory (if not there).
 Create a new file named dgpt-med.py (or whatever you want to call it).
 Paste the code you copied from the model card page into the file.
 You can create the new file from the terminal using:

 ```
 code dgpt-med.py